sergejsvisockis/document-service/README.md

 mvn clean package
 cd ./document-service
-docker build . -t document-service docker run -e ACCESS_KEY=your_access_key -e SECRET_KEY=your_secret -e REGION=eu-north-1 -e DYNAMODB_ENDPOINT=https://dynamodb.eu-north-1.amazonaws.com -e S3_ENDPOINT=https://s3.eu-north-1.amazonaws.com -e SNS_ENDPOINT=https://sns.eu-north-1.amazonaws.com -p 8080:8080 document-service
+docker build . -t document-service docker run -e ACCESS_KEY=your_access_key -e SECRET_KEY=your_secret -p 8080:8080 document-service
 ```

 Where your_access_key and your_secret would be your access and secret keys.
-You can also change the region so as
-endpoint for each AWS service in each region.